Rometta Marea derailment: Rescue operations

 A few minutes after the crash, a hundred or so people from the nearby town rushed to the accident scene, including the city mayor, in order to help the passengers.
 They were quickly overwhelmed by the seriousness of the disaster, and little could be done without specialized equipment.
 Ten specialists from nearby Palermo Vigili del Fuoco's SAF forces (specialized in alpine, cave and river rescue), led by Commander Baldassare Battaglia, were dispatched to the disaster, along with four rescue vehicles, a truck with electric light projectors, two rescue helicopters and a heli-ambulance.

 From Messina a hundred men from the Aosta Mechanized Infantry Brigade, with vehicles and first response equipment, were sent to the scene to help with the rescue.
 Helicopters from Messina navy base were placed on alert in case they were needed.

 Casualties

 A carriage came to a rest just a couple of meters away from a local dweller, Antonio Carini, who was tending his vegetable garden.
 The carriage luckily remained upright, or the man would have been crushed.
 Carini was later instrumental in addressing the positions of the dead and injured engineers to the fire brigade led by Chief Giovanni Villari.

 A train engineer, 36-year-old Marcello Raneri, was trapped in the crushed cabin.
 When the rescuers arrived at the scene, he shouted and called for help but could not be recovered.
-After an hour, medics and firemen chose to amputate his legs in order to promptly remove him from the unstably balanced locomotive.
+After an hour, medics and firemen were forced to amputate his legs in order to promptly remove him from the unstably balanced locomotive.

 The second engineer, two Sri Lankan passengers, two Sicilian men and an unknown victim were initially recovered from the wreck.
 Two corpses were recovered later.
 Six of the seven casualties were in three compartments of the second carriage, the one that hit the building.

 30 other passengers were injured, five of whom were in critical condition.